patilnabhi/tbotnav/README.md

 **Navigation:**

 1. `move_to_pose.py` - this node is used to move TurtleBot to a specific pose and uses the `MoveBaseAction` and `MoveBaseGoal` messages to do so
-2. `run_tbot_routine.py` - this the main node that performs the entire routine, combining various nodes, as outlined in the Overview section.
-This node subscribes to the following topics:
+2. `run_tbot_routine.py` - this is the main node that performs the entire routine, combining various nodes, as outlined in the overview section; this node subscribes to the following topics:
     a. `ar_pose_marker` - to determine the id and pose estimate of AR code
     b. `num_fingers` - the detected number of fingers using hand gestures
     c. `face_names` - get the names of people detected during face recognition mode